 Confident that I had figured out the problem, I checked around a few local auto stores to see if anybody had the sensors.
 The sensors ran about $20 each, which is significantly cheaper than having to a replace the transmission.
 When you get them, make sure to have the store tell you which is the input and which is the output, because I think they'll both fit in either hole.
 The boxes on my sensors didn't say, so I had the store just write "IN" and "OUT" on the boxes.

-I found a handy image of my transmission, which shows where the sensors are located:
+I found a handy image of my transmission (from the now-defunct yahoo answers page), which shows where the sensors are located:

 And then I made sure I had the parts and tools necessary to do the job.

 10mm socket (to remove top of air intake)